Rishav1800/Diwali-Sales-Analysis/README.md

 By implementing these strategies, businesses can increase their sales among male customers during the Diwali season and maximize their profits.

-### Conclusion
-This exploratory analysis provides insights into the sales made during the Diwali season.
-The analysis can be further extended to provide more in-depth insights and to identify patterns that can help businesses make better decisions during the festive season.